Mordziarz/TrichofindR/README.md

 You will find the results of the analysis in the specified output directory.
 The following files will be generated:

-    ANALYSIS_REPORT.txt: A final report summarizing the analysis.

-    contig_statistics.csv: A CSV file with statistics on amplicons found per contig.

     amplicons_with_primers.fasta: A FASTA file containing all found amplicon sequences, including the primer regions.

-    genes_without_primers.fasta: A FASTA file containing only the gene sequences, with the primers trimmed off.
+    amplicons_without_primers.fasta: A FASTA file containing only the gene sequences, with the primers trimmed off.

-    all_amplicons_summary.csv: A detailed CSV summary of all identified amplicons.

 # Installation